BaronSamediOfficial/Linux/Security in Linux.md

 - SGID (Set Group ID ): same as above but for the group ownership.

-- StickyBit: only has effect on directories and if it is set on a file or directory only allows the deletion of that object if they are the owner of the item ( file , directory)
+- StickyBit: only has effect on directories and if it is set on a file or directory only allows the deletion of that object by the owner of the item ( file , directory).

 - ACL ( Access controls Lists) : Created for setting default permissions and to specify multiple owners.

 - Attributes: These are properties that an admin can set on a file.

-Set up groups wit j
+# Capabilities

+Capabilities are settings which give a files and software different access controls for the task they need to do.

+### MAC

+The big difference MAC is the operating system enforces, and there is nothing the user can do about it; and thats why MAC is stringer than DAC on Linux.

+This is implemented in the way the operating system constrains the ability of a subject or initiator to access or generally preform some sort of operation on an object or target.
+Subjects are typically users, processes or threads.
+Targets are typically files, directories, network ports , shared memory segments, IO devices.
+The subjects as well as the targets have a set of security attributes.
+Based on these authorization rules, the OS kernel can examine the attributes and decide if access is allowed by a subject to a target or not.

+The leading standard of MAC solutions on Linux is SELinux.
+SELinux originates from Red HAt, currently available of most distributions and co-developed with the NSA (apparently) but still open source.

+Smack is a MAC solutions set up for embedded systems.

+In SELinux...
+setenforce permissive # Allows everything but still logs it all setenforce Enforcing # turns SELinux back on for